-An ‘Attachment Aware’ approach lies at the heart of much of the best teaching and learning in many highly effective settings – in other words it is core business and something schools and settings can address that will make a difference to mental health.
+An ‘Attachment Aware & Trauma Informed’ approach lies at the heart of much of the best teaching and learning in many highly effective settings – in other words it is core business and something schools and settings can address that will make a difference to mental health.

 ARC membership is open to Schools and other Learning Settings, Virtual Schools, Psychologists and Higher Education Institutions who commit to supporting the development of best practice and understanding of attachment within education.

-There are two tiers of membership, depending on the number of users required to login.
+The Attachment Research Community annual membership starts from £125 + VAT.
+There are two tiers of membership, depending on the number of users required to login and the size of the school or setting.
 Note this is per school/setting.